marcelotduarte/cx_Freeze/doc/src/bdist_dmg.rst

        respectively.
    * - .. option:: background
-     - A rgb color in the form #3344ff, svg named color like goldenrod, a path to an image, or the words 'builtin-arrow'. [default: None]
+     - A rgb color in the form #3344ff, svg named color like goldenrod, a path to an image, or the words "builtin-arrow". [default: None]
    * - .. option:: show_status_bar
      - Show the status bar in the Finder window. [default: False]
    * - .. option:: show_tab_view